 Canaan Fir is a relative newcomer in the landscape.
-Once thought to be a hybrid between Balsam and Fraser firs, there seems to be characteristics of both trees in Canaan Fir.
-Most authorities now regard Canaan Fir as simply a variety of Balsam Fir.
-(Actually, "Bracted Balsam Fir", Abies balsamea var. phanerolepis ranges from Nova Scotia, Canada, to West Virginia.
+Possibly an intermediate hybrid between Balsam and Fraser firs, there seems to be characteristics of both trees in Canaan Fir.
+Some sources list Canaan Fir as Abies intermedia, signifying the intermediate characteristics between Balsam and Fraser Firs.
+Most authorities now regard Canaan Fir as simply a variety of Balsam Fir - the variety, called "Bracted Balsam Fir", Abies balsamea var. phanerolepis ranges from Nova Scotia to West Virginia.
 "Canaan Fir" is simply an ecotype of this fir named after the Canaan Valley in West Virginia).

 Canaan fir is a useful tree; It is used heavily in the Christmas Tree Industry, and can be used much in the same way as Balsam fir for stuffing pillows, extracting resin, etc. This tree has also become popular as a windbreak and landscape tree here in the Midwest, tolerating the more clay-based soils and the summer warmth.